ncbi-nlp/MedCalc-Bench/README.md

 Our preprint is available at: https://arxiv.org/abs/2406.12036.

-## Updates

-- We have updated MedCalc-Bench to version 1.1.
-Please see the changes describedin the latest tag to see what has changed from the original version.

 ## MedCalc-Bench Dataset

-In addition to the 1,100 evaluation instances, we also provide a training dataset of 10,614 instances which can be used for fine-tuning open-source LLMs (see Section C of the Appendix).
+In addition to the 1,047 evaluation instances, we also provide a training dataset of 10,053 instances which can be used for fine-tuning open-source LLMs (see Section C of the Appendix).
 The training data can be found in the ```dataset/train_data.csv.zip``` file and can be unzipped to obtain ```train_data.csv```.
 This training dataset can also be found in the train split of the HuggingFace link.

 Each Instance in the dataset contains the following information: